From the author:

 So far it does not have to go.
 Nevertheless, it is clear that altruism or disinterestedness has long been systematically declared the ideal of social morality.
 That is why people do things in everyday life that do not bring them anything that is purely selfless in terms of money: they give the money or donate money, they commit themselves benevolently, although they know that those who profit from it hardly ever will retaliate.
 Their profit is elsewhere, namely, in their increasing prestige.

-Selflessness is therefore considered worthwhile.
-In the context of a perceived growing collective threat of phenomena such as terrorism, values such as solidarity, trust and reliability have become enormously important to people.
+So selflessness is perceived as worthwhile.
+In the context of a perceived growing collective threat from phenomena such as terrorism, values such as solidarity, trust and reliability have increased enormously in importance for people.
 So far, so beautiful ...

-That's why we always fall back into the ego trap.
-Where it is considered improper to pursue one's own motive, the charge of being an egoist becomes an effective instrument of power.
-It is better to look at things realistically: we will never succeed in finding each other nice.
-Therefore, that may not be our goal, to be nice to everyone and to stay trapped in this mental cage.
-Or, to quote Franz Josef Strauss, "Everybody's darling is everybody's dork!"
+That is exactly why we always fall into the ego trap.
+Where it is considered improper to pursue one's own motives, the reproach of being a selfish person becomes an effective instrument of power.
+It is better to look at things realistically: we will never succeed in everyone finding us nice.
+That is why it cannot be our goal to be nice to everyone and to be trapped in this mental cage.
+Or, to say it with Franz Josef Strauß: “Everybody`s Darling is everybody`s Depp!”

 Being successful means being authentic